 Electricity

-Repair category 2
+Repair category 1

-Notes The electrical system is on mixed lines and as such we recommend that it be checked and upgraded as necessary by an NICEIC/ SELECT registered Electrical Contractor.
-The Institution of Engineering and Technology recommends that inspections and testing are undertaken at least every ten years and on a change of ownership.
+Notes The Institution of Engineering and Technology recommends that inspections and testing are undertaken at least every ten years and on a change of ownership.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
+We understand that the electrical system was checked and an electrical safety certificate is available.
+This should be obtained prior to purchase.
+Sockets were noted in skirting boards which contravenes current regulations.